Laser Interferometry and Gravitational Wave Astronomy

 Interferometry on Earth

-Together with British colleagues, they operate the GEO600 gravitational-wave detector and develop new state-of-the-art technology.
-Many of the methods developed at AEI – such as the high-power laser systems of the detectors – are used in all major gravitational-wave observatories in the world.
-In this international collaboration, the institutes are making key contributions to the technology of future detectors.
-The AEI is also significantly involved in the development of the “Einstein Telescope”, the European third-generation gravitational-wave detector.
+Together with British colleagues, researchers from the department operate the GEO600 gravitational-wave detector and develop new state-of-the-art technology.
+Many of the methods developed here – such as the high-power laser systems of the detectors – are used in all major gravitational-wave observatories in the world.
+In this international collaboration, the scientists are making key contributions to the technology of future detectors.
+They are also significantly involved in the development of the “Einstein Telescope”, the European third-generation gravitational-wave detector.